prpaskov/publicationBot/README.md

 - More advanced models won’t take in, edit, or reformat malicious text.
 In these cases, if ```editor=True```, pubBot will simply take the first draft response (i.e. for all paper sections) or a generic response (i.e. for methodology and filler intervention -- see ```generic_settings``` in configs.py).
 Note that the ```refusal_response``` specified in configs.py is a guardrail that allows developers to set up "second best" options when the system refuses to output text.
 If there is a concern about the LLM shutting down interactions entirely due to taking in malicious text (i.e. this sometimes occurs with Gemini), set ```editor = False.```
 - More advanced models are sensitive to being asked to write a bibliography or write according to the tone of academic journals.
 The code is set up to adapt to this (i.e. by taking a less rigorous tone and/or omitting the bibliography).
 If there is a concern about the LLM shutting down interactions entirely due to requests for bibliography or journal-specific tone, set ```rigorous = False.```

+## Future directions

+Potential extensions for this project include:
+- Strengthening malicious capabilities and reputability of output for enhanced red-teaming.
+For example, future iterations could:
+  -  Output code for analysis, tables, and graphs
+  -  Output directly to PDF
+  -  Include abstract
+  -  Ask LLM to generate inputs at scale
+  -  Improve prompts for higher credibility of methodology
+  -  Combine models: generate vague, initial output with a capable model (i.e. GPT-4), then feed to a less capable model (i.e. Llama-2) to substitute words and optimize.
+- Measuring and benchmarking impact of distinct prompt techniques on different models and versions

 ## Example papers

 The below papers were written by Chat-GPT 3.5.
 See run.ipynb for relevant inputs.